sergiorivas/notifier/README.md

 # Notify - CLI Notification System

-Notify is a command-line tool that sends notifications through various means.
+Notify is a versatile command-line tool designed to streamline the process of sending notifications.
+It supports multiple notification methods, including audio alerts and dialog boxes, making it suitable for a wide range of use cases.
+Whether you need to deliver success messages, error alerts, or informational updates, Notify provides a customizable and efficient solution.

 ## Features